athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Abomination Vaults/Caligni Defender.md

     desc: "`pf2:r`  "

   - name: "Bravery"
     desc: "  When the caligni defender rolls a success on a Will save against a fear effect, they get a critical success instead.
-In addition, any time they gain the [[Conditions/Frightened 1|Frightened]] condition, reduce its value by 1."
+In addition, any time they gain the [[Conditions/Frightened|Frightened]] condition, reduce its value by 1."

   - name: "Death Flame"
     desc: " (light) When the caligni defender dies, their body combusts in a flash of white-hot flame.
-All creatures in a 20-foot burst take 6d10 fire damage (DC 26 Reflex check save).
+All creatures in a @Template[burst|distance:20] take 6d10 fire damage (DC 26 Reflex check save).
 Their gear and treasure are unaffected by the flames and are left in a pile where they died."

 attacks:
   - name: ""